Baby Doc's concordat (1984)

 Baby Doc inherited power on his father's death when he was only 19, as "President for Life".
 He took over his father's state apparatus for political repression, and he largely maintained it during his regime.
 But while this ensured his ability to terrorise his subjects, the Vatican was able to take back from the young playboy concessions it had granted to his tough, wily father.

-In this concordat the Vatican obliged Baby Doc to renounce his father's privilege of choosing archbishops and bishops.
+In this concordat the Vatican obliged Baby Doc to renounce his father's privilege of patronage, that is, of choosing archbishops and bishops.
 This brings the agreement into line with the revised Code of Canon Law of 1983.
 Its rules governing Archbishops are set out in Canons 435-438; Bishops in general, Canons 375-380; Diocesan Bishops, Canons 381-402; and Coadjutor and Auxiliary Bishops, Canons 403-411.

 When Baby Doc was forced to flee, the Haitians danced in the streets.
 However, 25 years later he returned to the country.
 A Haitian court ruled in 2014 that he could be charged with crimes against humanity under international law, and that he could also be held responsible for abuses committed by the army and paramilitary forces under his rule.
 However, he died that same year, before he could be put on trial.*